 Treating Silk as a Natural Fiber

 Like wool, silk is a protein-based fiber and as such has special properties: shine, luster, softness, durability, temperature regulation.
 Because of its protein-based molecular structure, however, silk requires special care.
 It should be washed with an enzyme-free mild detergent (enzymes break down protein and over time can damage silk) and should never be exposed to extreme heat in either the wash cycle or drying process.
-We recommend always washing in a gentle cycle in cool water and using a mesh laundry bag made for delicate fabric to preserve the integrity of the silk fiber.
+We recommend always washing your silk bedding in a gentle cycle in cool water and using a mesh laundry bag made for delicate fabric to preserve the integrity of the silk fiber.
 (Click here for a gentle detergent formulated for silk that's also good for sensitive skin).

-But there's more than just the washing machine: how you dry your silk sheets and pillowcases can also affect how long they last.
+But there's more than just the washing machine: how you dry your silk sheets and silk pillowcases can also affect how long they last.

 Drying Silk: The Good News